pyromed/pyromed.github.io/_pages/about.md

 author_profile: true
 ---

-Welcome to **PYROMED**.
-We are a forward-thinking initiative dedicated to bridging the "implementation gap" between cutting-edge fire science and practical, real-world land management.

-By combining rigorous academic research with decades of operational field expertise, we develop locally adapted tools and insights to foster ecosystem resilience, specifically focusing on complex Mediterranean and island environments.

-## Our Team

 <img src="{{ '/assets/images/Humphreys.jpg' | relative_url }}"
      alt="Alicia Azpeleta and Sean Henning"
      style="display: block; margin: 20px auto 30px auto; max-width: 700px; width: 100%; border-radius: 8px;">